Updated June 25, 2021

 Yes, a $100 administrative fee per examination will be assessed on all refunds.
 Exceptions may apply.

-Please note: because we are opening registration before all candidates have their results, administrative refund fees will be waived for spring 2021 CAS candidates for five business days after spring exam results are released.
-This applies to CAS Exams 5-9 only.
+Exception to Administrative Fee for Fall 2021 Examinations: Because we are opening registration before all candidates have their results, administrative refund fees will be waived for Spring 2021 CAS candidates for five business days after spring exam results are released.
+This applies to CAS Exams 5 through 9 only.

 Scenarios where we would NOT charge an administrative fee (exceptions):

-- Candidate changes their registration from one exam to another at any time during the open registration period
+- A candidate changes their registration from one exam to another at any time during the open registration period

-- Candidate cannot find an exam appointment and CAS cannot find an appointment within a reasonable distance and therefore candidate requests refund
+- A candidate cannot find an exam appointment with Pearson VUE and the CAS cannot find an appointment within a reasonable distance and therefore the candidate requests a refund

 Scenarios where we WOULD charge administrative fee:

-- Candidate cancels their registration more than five business days after results are released
+- Candidate cancels their registration more than five business days after Spring 2021 results are released

 - If a candidate who will not be admitted to the test center because they fall into any of the four health situations outlined on the Pearson website requests a refund